medusajs/medusa/docs/content/deployments/server/deploying-on-railway.md

 ### Configure Environment Variables

-To configure the environment variables of your Medusa server:
+To configure the environment variables of your Medusa backend:

 1. Click on the GitHub repository’s card.
 2. Choose the Variables tab.